AbdulrahmanALHakami/Deepdive-Open-function-Hooking-iOS-Application/README.md

 after that in the terminal:

-frida -U -n your-target-app -l OpenHook.js
+frida -U -p your-target-app -l OpenHook.js

 you see now every Open() function thats your App try to open your files